 Forces reported developing training and CPD packages around referral processes.
 Other forces reported having developed victim referral pathways which help identify the most appropriate referral for the victim.
 Several forces reported auditing or dip sampling referrals to ensure they are appropriate.
+What do we mean?

 Outcomes from referrals are monitored to ensure the response is satisfactory.
+What are forces doing?

 Several forces reported having systems in place to monitor referrals.
 These include having daily meetings, a specific group to monitor referrals, using management information and having a central referral unit.
+What do we mean?

 Escalation policies are clear and officers/staff feel able and supported to apply them.
+What are forces doing?

 Forces are working at both a strategic and individual level to ensure staff feel empowered to escalate challenges on decisions.
 In some forces specific strategic groups have been set up to facilitate and monitor professional challenge whilst others use existing governance structures to do this.
 In addition some forces reported having good working relationships between partner practitioners which enables a culture where escalation and challenge is encouraged.
+What do we mean?
 Officers/staff follow up on their referrals to ensure they are satisfied with the outcome and know how to challenge where they are not.
+What are forces doing?

 Forces reported having a system where the referring officer receives an email with the outcome of the referral and how this can be challenged if they are not satisfied with the decision.

-- 4.2 The force provides an appropriate response to incidents, including those involving vulnerable people. - 6.2 The force provides good-quality safeguarding and support for all vulnerable people.
+How do we know?
+Related PEEL Measures - 4.2 The force provides an appropriate response to incidents, including those involving vulnerable people. - 6.2 The force provides good-quality safeguarding and support for all vulnerable people.

+Useful Links

 Working Together to Safeguard Children

 In harm's way: The role of the police in keeping children safe

 2019 Triennial analysis of serious case reviews

 VKPP Briefings

 Action 2.3.1 Tasking and Review Process

+Return to Action Plan

 To ensure that strategies and force management statements cover all strands of vulnerability

+ORGANISATIONAL IMPACT:
-An effective and efficient force that allocates appropriate resource to tackle and reduce vulnerability related

-Victims, communities and the public are confident that the force is tackling priority issues related to vulnerability.

-Objective 1: To identify vulnerable people and related threat, risk and harm at an early stage
+An effective and efficient force that allocates appropriate resource to tackle and reduce vulnerability related risk EXTERNAL IMPACT: Victims, communities and the public are confident that the force is tackling priority issues related to vulnerability.
+Objective 1: To identify vulnerable people and related threat, risk and harm at an early stage What do we mean?

-Objective 2: To ensure, at a strategic level, that key threats are identified and (where possible) activity planned for and delivered to reduce such threats

-Objective 3: To have cognisance of and raise awareness of the identified regional and national threats and cross-cutting themes

-Objective 4: To develop tools to understand community profiles better in alignment to vulnerability groups

 Strategic planning is proactive in relation to vulnerability and, in conjunction with Analytical Capability (Action 2.3.3), seeks to identify vulnerable people at the earliest opportunity.
+What are forces doing?